 When you’re ready to replace the roof on your home, it’s a big undertaking that requires a lot of careful planning and researching.
 Because the roof plays such an essential role in your home’s structure and safety, it’s important to choose the best type to ensure long-term results.

-At Adept Construction, we specialize on four types of roofing: Shingle roofing, flat roofing, cedar shake roofing, and composite roofing.
+At Adept Construction, we specialize on four types of roofing: shingle roofing, composite roofing, flat roofing, cedar shake roofing, and flat roofing services.
 Learn more about each today to narrow down your decision.

 Perhaps the most immediately recognizable of the types of roofing, shingles are a roof covering consisting of overlapping flat pieces of material, or shingles.
 The slats can be made of things like wood, slate, flagstone, fiber cement, metal, plastic, or composite material (more on that later).
 Roof shingles are very commonly used for residential roofing jobs, and the material used often depends on things like the roof pitch and the construction method.